ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/cloud/cloud-settings.markdown

 When heavy-duty indexing is done on a large dataset, there are ways to prevent exhausting memory and other system resources.

-* Indexing is done in batches so that we can calibrate the number of documents that an index processes in accordance with available system resources.
+* Indexing is done in batches so that we can calibrate the number of documents that are processed per batch in accordance with available system resources.
+  Additionally, batching creates pauses which free resources so that RavenDB can quickly serve its clients before it continues building the index.
-   * e.g. An index that processes 1,000,000 documents might exhaust memory and other system resources if the index is set to process them all in one batch.
+   * e.g. Processing 1,000,000 documents might exhaust memory and other system resources if the configuration is set to process them all in one batch.
-     Instead, the index can be set to process the documents in batches of 10,000.
+     Instead, the index can be set to process the documents in batches of 10,000 to save system resources for other tasks.
-* If an index processes a collection in multiple batches, it will continue processing each new batch where the previous batch stopped.
+* If RavenDB is indexing documents in multiple batches, it will continue processing each new batch where the previous batch stopped.
 * To calibrate your indexing batch size, you can adjust the `Indexing.MapBatchSize` configuration setting.

 The factors to consider when adjusting the max indexing batch size: